 Negatives were that the guy who works there got super aggressive with my friend when we were checking out, banging on our door, and shouting at him as we were questioning our bill.
 It all felt pretty sketchy even though it turned out we were in the wrong the guy was super aggressive and it really put me off the place.

 It was also cold and damp in our cabaña, so if you are going during the rainy season I strongly suggest staying somewhere warmer.
 They also have terrible wifi and I couldn’t get hardly any phone signal up there.
 You can book through Airbnb or just turn up.

 My friend stayed in these Cabañas which seemed to be in a better location (no uphill hiking needed), far warmer, and the wifi actually worked!
 It was a little more expensive but well worth it.
 You can also buy the mushrooms from the guy at the Temazcal close to the accommodation.

-It’s also worth mentioning that a lot of accommodation in Sa Jose isn’t on booking.com most of it seems to be on Airbnb.
+It’s also worth mentioning that a lot of accommodation in San Jose isn’t on booking.com.
 If you don’t mind not pre-booking it’s not a bad idea to just turn up and then find something.
 You are probably more likely to get a better deal.
 But of course, there are no guarantees!